This is how Flora is made: from seeds to tub

 In order to guarantee a responsible intake of fat per portion, the Flora Original recipe is partly based on water.
 Fat and water normally do not mix as easily and that is why we need sunflower lecithin to connect the two together.The mixing process is done at the factory in special cylinders that slowly let the oil mixture cool while it is being stirred, resulting in a beautifully smooth spread.

-From these cylinders the margarine is placed in tubs, all of which are covered with cling film and a lid.
-Ready to go to the store.
+From these cylinders the spread is placed in tubs, all of which are covered with cling film and a lid, ready to go to the store.

 We are aware that the amount of plastic produced around the world is problematic, therefore we use recyclable plastic for tubs and lids and are working towards fully degradable or compostable plastic.
 We are also looking at alternatives to plastic.